Call us today

 In the 1960s, it was recognized that benzodiazepines had important medicinal uses; however, like the drugs they were intended to replace (barbiturates), they were also habit-forming and prone to abuse.
 More recent research findings have suggested that benzodiazepines have a high abuse potential because, like other drugs of abuse, they also produce a surge in levels of dopamine, which is associated with the experiences of reinforcement and reward.
 This effect on dopamine results in feelings of wellbeing, euphoria, and the desire to take more of the drug.

-Effects of Librium
+The effects of Librium include:

 Other side effects include: